 Soup au Pistou

-Although eating soup in the summer may sound contrary, diving into a bowl of soup au pistou is one of the tastiest ways to enjoy fresh summer produce.
+Although eating soup in the summer may sound contrary, diving into a bowl of soupe au pistou is one of the tastiest ways to enjoy fresh summer produce.
 Simply soak some dried cannellini beans overnight, then boil for 15 minutes prior to using in the soup – or if looking for a shortcut, spring for the easy-to-use canned kind.
 Then, sautée some zucchini, onions, fennel, tomatoes, and garlic in olive oil and let simmer with a bouquet of dried herbs (bouquet garni), and add the beans plus broth of your choice.
 To make your pistou (pesto), simply mash some garlic, basil, and cheese with olive oil and set aside.
 Add some al dente cooked pasta to the mix, stir all (aside from the pistou) together, top with the pesto, and you’re on your way to enjoying a healthy, vegetarian-friendly Provençal favorite.

 There’s a reason why we find ourselves returning to the Niçoise salad year in and year out – It’s simple, it’s fresh, and it satiates us in the most healthy way possible.
 Hailing from the southerly city of Nice, this produce-forward meal promises a tasty alternative to heavier French dishes.
 To make this dish at home, all you’ll need is some tomatoes, hard-boiled eggs, tuna, olives, and greens.
 Toss the greens with olive oil and layer the additional toppings on top.
 Trust us, it’s as simple / delicious as it sounds.